-To a significant degree, laws and budgets passed by the Minnesota Legislature and approved by the Governor serve as the DHSs true planning documents.
-While the Mental Health Division (MHD) of DHS continues to play a significant role in planning for and drafting mental health legislation, it is the Legislature and the Governor which determine the intent of legislation, the level of program funds, and the administrative and planning staff at the state level.
+To a certain degree, laws and budgets passed by the Minnesota Legislature and approved by the Governor serve as the DHS's true planning documents.
+While the Mental Health Division (MHD) of DHS continues to play the lead role in planning for and drafting mental health legislation, it is the Legislature and the Governor which determine the level of program funds, and the administrative and planning staff at the state level.

-Prior to the legislative process, the input of the State Advisory Council, the Children's Subcommittee, advisory councils to special projects, county advisory councils, and other public bodies is used heavily.
+Prior to the legislative session, the input of the State Advisory Council, the Children's Subcommittee, advisory councils to special projects, county advisory councils, and other public bodies is used heavily.
 The timetable for planning for the 1989 legislative session, and implementation of its outcomes, is as follows:

-January 1988

-first county plans for 1988-89 for adult mental health services reviewed by MHD (result of 1987 Comprehensive Mental Health Act)
+January 1988 first county plans for 1988-89 for adult mental

+health services reviewed by MHD (mandated by

+1987 Comprehensive Mental Health Act)

-spring/summer 1988
+spring/summer 1988 drafting of MHD/DHS budget for 1990-91

-drafting of MHD/DHS budget for 1990-91 biennium begins (to be acted on by 1989 Legislature)
+biennium begins (to be acted on by 1989

+Legislature)